Amateur Night (film)

-Amateur Night is a 2016 American comedy film written and directed by Lisa Addario and Joe Syracuse.
+Amateur Night is a 2016 American crime sex comedy film written and directed by Lisa Addario and Joe Syracuse.
 Their early experiences in Hollywood were the basis for the plot of the film.
 The film stars Jason Biggs, Jenny Mollen, Janet Montgomery, Ashley Tisdale and Bria Murphy.

 Amateur Night held its world premiere in Los Angeles on July 25, 2016, and was theatrically released in the United States on August 5, 2016, by Cinedigm.
 The film was met with negative reviews from critics.

 Plot

 Guy Carter (Jason Biggs) is an unemployed architect struggling to make ends meet.
-With bills pilling up, his wife Anne (Jenny Mollen) finds a job posting on Craigslist for a driver and sends Guy, against his will, for the job.
+With bills piling up, his wife Anne (Jenny Mollen) finds a job posting on Craigslist for a driver and sends Guy, against his will, for the job.
 Guy then goes for the interview expecting to be a pizza driver but finds himself as a chauffeur for a prostitute named Nikki (Janet Montgomery).

 Nikki tells Guy that their first stop would be a regular of hers, a kinky doctor in Bel Air (Steven Weber).
 She tells Guy to wait in the car for her but when she doesn't respond for hours, Guy decides to break into the house.
 He finds Nikki in a compromising bondage position and thinks that the doctor is torturing Nikki, and tries to rescue her by spraying him with air freshener.
 They both then flee from the scene after the doctor falls over the ground and hits his head.

 Guy is horrified by the situation but is calmed down by Nikki.
 She then informs him about the duties that came with the job and that he gets a cut of the "take", which prompts Guy to now be very interested in the job.
 They then proceed to pick up two other prostitutes, Jaxi (Bria Murphy) and Fallon (Ashley Tisdale), for a bachelor party.
 At the house, Guy is ordered to wash the "hardware," referring to a large bag filled with very messy sex toys.

 The four then head to a fancy hotel in Beverly Hills for the bachelor party.
 The party is filled with over excited testosterone-driven former frat boys.
 The girls then appoint Guy to play "pimp" to get the frat boys in line.
 What follows is various strip teases and sexually explicit dancing, followed by a "main event," involving Fallon ejaculating directly on Guy.